-Anyone who has just gotten nuzzled by an affectionate dog knows you’ll probably need to wipe your face afterward.
-Turns out that dogs have wet noses for several important reasons, says Pete Lands, DVM, Director of Emergency and Critical Care at Saint Francis Veterinary Center in Swedesboro, New Jersey.
+Anyone who has just been nuzzled by an affectionate dog knows you’ll probably need to wipe your face afterward.
+Turns out dogs have wet noses for several important reasons, says Pete Lands, DVM, director of emergency and critical care at Saint Francis Veterinary Center in Swedesboro, N.J.

 Third, you’ve often seen dogs licking their noses.
-Dogs are lower down to the ground and pick up all kinds of dirt and pollen.
+Dogs are so low to the ground they pick up all kinds of dirt and pollen.
 They lick their noses to fully experience the scent, but also to clean them, Lands says.
 So that moisture you see also likely includes some saliva.
 It’s perfectly normal, but you may also be curious about the reasons behind some weird dog behaviors.

 Finally, the wetness could come directly from what dogs are smelling.
 “When they’re outside sticking their nose in things, their nose can get wet because of what they’re sticking it into, whether that’s leaves, plants, puddles, the morning grass,” Lands says.
 “It’ll get a little bit wet that way.”

 While a wet nose is a healthy sign in your dog, a dry nose isn’t necessarily cause for worry.
-Young dogs that love to lick are going to have wet noses, but as dogs age, their noses typically become a bit dryer.
-The dryness could also be a sign that your canine is dehydrated, Land says.
+Young dogs who love to lick are going to have wet noses.
+But as dogs age, their noses typically become dryer.
+The dryness could also be a sign that your canine is dehydrated, Lands says.
 So be sure your dog gets plenty of water.

 If the dryness is chronic, however, it could be a sign that your dog may have a skin disease.
 A dry nose could also indicate a systemic health issue.
 “It can also be a sign of overall poor health,” Lands says.
-Keep an eye out for these signs your pet is sick and schedule a visit to the vet to make sure.
+Plus, check out these 10 really cool pet products you can buy on Amazon.

 It’s important to keep an eye on your dog’s nose, since it’s such a big part of how they function.
-Dogs have about 100 million sensory receptors in their nose, compared to five or 6 millions in humans.
+Dogs have about 100 million sensory receptors in their nose, compared to five or six million in humans.
 And they can use them to do all kinds of great things, from detecting cancer to finding criminals.
 Learn which 11 items are the most hazardous for your pets.

 “It really is a powerful organ,” Lands says.